TatuLund/vaadin-create23/docs/Storefront.PRD.md

 ### 8.4 Edge Cases

 - Deactivating a `CUSTOMER`:
-  - Allowed; existing purchases remain visible in history but the customer cannot log in.
+  - Allowed; existing purchases remain visible in history but the requester cannot log in.

 ### 8.5 Acceptance Criteria